Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 Never cross a river that is on average four feet deep.
-This is Nassim Taleb’s warning about the difference between arithmetic averages and the reality of survival.
 If the river is eight feet deep in the middle and dry on the sides, the average tells you nothing about whether you will drown.
 You will drown in the middle, or you won’t.
 There is no averaging across parallel universes where you both survive and die.

-This observation is not just a heuristic.
-It is a mathematical fact about the geometry of multiplicative processes, processes where wealth compounds, where growth feeds on itself, and where a loss of 50% requires a gain of 100% just to break even.
-The mathematics that governs survival in these environments was invented 400 years ago to help astronomers multiply large numbers, partially rediscovered in the 18th century by Daniel Bernoulli, formalized again in the 20th century through information theory, and then largely obscured by theories that optimized across hypothetical worlds instead of along a single path through time.
+This multiplicative structure has consequences that run deeper than intuition suggests.
+The mathematics that governs survival in compounding environments was invented 400 years ago to help astronomers multiply large numbers, partially rediscovered in the 18th century to solve a paradox about gambling, formalized again through information theory, and then largely obscured by theories that optimized across hypothetical worlds instead of along a single path through time.

-This is the story of why geometry sits at the core of finance, why Jensen’s inequality is the clearest expression of that geometry, and why reducing variance can be more valuable than increasing returns.
+This is the story of why geometry sits at the core of finance, why a single inequality ties the whole picture together, and why reducing variance can be more valuable than increasing returns.

 #I. The Invention of Linearization (1614)